-Ontario has undertaken the Moose Project to address concerns about increasing pressures on moose populations and recent declines in moose numbers.
-The project has considered a range of factors affecting moose including harvest, predation, parasites, habitat and climate change and actions that could be taken to address or mitigate these pressures.
-Another important aspect of the project has been work to develop new moose population objectives to guide management actions for moose.
+Ontario undertook the Moose Project to address concerns about increasing pressures on moose populations and declines in moose numbers.
+The project considered a range of factors affecting moose, including harvest, predation, parasites, habitat and climate change, and actions that could be taken to address or mitigate these pressures.

 Moose hunters may be interested in the following changes resulting from the Moose Project.
-Moose hunting season changes in effect for fall 2016 are reflected in the hunting season table on page 48.
+Moose hunting season changes are reflected in the hunting season table on page 48.

 - In fall 2015, Ontario implemented a two-week hunting season for calf moose across northern Ontario.
-Calf moose cannot be hunted outside this two-week period. - Beginning in fall 2016, there will be a one-week delay in the start of the moose hunting season across much of northern Ontario. - NEW In fall 2017, Ontario will add a day to the southern moose firearm hunting season and delay the season to begin at the same time as the northern moose calf hunting season. - NEW Moose population objectives have been adopted for Wildlife Management Units across Ontario moose range to guide moose population management.
+Calf moose cannot be hunted outside this two-week period. - Beginning in fall 2016, there was a one-week delay in the start of the moose hunting season across much of northern Ontario. - NEW In fall 2017, Ontario will add a day to the southern moose firearm hunting season and delay the season to begin at the same time as the northern moose calf hunting season. - Moose population objectives have been adopted for Wildlife Management Units across Ontario moose range to guide moose population management.
 These objectives have been used in developing the moose tag quotas for resident moose hunters found on page 50.